firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-05.md

 This additional `:layout` argument would then only put the navbar and footer from `wrapper.html.erb` on the **/rock** route.

 Time for a `rails grade` and a **/git** commit!

+#### Quiz Question

+- What does the keyword `yield` in an embedded Ruby template mean, and where do we normally find it?
+- This is an object that is only available to files in the `public/` folder.
+    - No, we're pretty much done thinking about the `public/` folder.
+Try again, and maybe re-read the previous section.
+- This keyword can be used in the `.html.erb` layout file that wraps our other pages.
+When we see the keyword, it means "put the page content right here".
+    - Yes!
+- This keyword is used in our `.rb` controller files, and it means "slow down".
+    - No, please carefully read the previous section.
+{: .choose_best #yield points="10" answer="2" }

 ### Completed Code